DanEm95/passwordManager/README.md

  - Securely store and retrieve passwords.
  - Automatically copy generated passwords to clipboard for easy access.
  - **new**  Manage temporary 10 minute emails for website signups to avoid using your personal email

+## Updated v1.1.0 changes
+ - Change of logo.
+ - Added temporary email functionality: Allows users to generate a temporary email for website signups directly from the app using 10minutemail.net.
+ - Improved UI: Includes improved navigation between password management and temporary email features.
+ - Bug fixes and performance enhancements: Various updates to ensure a smoother operation and better user experience.

 ## Contribute
 Pull requests are welcome!
 If you have suggestions for improvements or new features, please open a new issue to discuss what you would like to see changed.